 (Can't see the video of the woodpeckers enjoying their treat?
 Try this.)

 I think they approve!
 I hope it helps keep their little bellies warm during the cold winter nights.
 The little Downy Woodpeckers and the larger Red-Bellied Woodpeckers love these.
 Unfortunately, the starlings love them too.
 Starlings will devour these "Vashta Nerada"* style.
-Our resident mocking bird has been eating these too, as well as our tiny little juncos and even the sparrows.
+Our resident mocking bird has been eating these too.
+And we've even seen our tiny little juncos and even the sparrows eating tiny bites of this cake.

 Alrighty then.
 I've done my damage here.
 Back to my hermit hole!